Nintendo Switch 2 setup guide and tips

 The first couple of options are to choose your language and the region you're based in.
 This will set the language your console displays in and the region for your Nintendo eShop.

-You'll also get prompted to read the Important Information document carefully, although we all know that no one will.
+You'll also get prompted to read the Important Information document carefully, and surely you'll do that, because nobody has ever skipped the terms and conditions.

-The next major step is setting up your internet connection, so make sure to have your password to hand.
-It's a fast and easy process at least with the touchscreen.
+The next major step is setting up your internet connection, if you have one.
+Make sure you have your Wi-Fi Password to hand, or you can plug an ethernet cable (if you have one) into the back of the dock and set up the Switch 2 through your TV.
+It's a fast and easy process, at least with the touchscreen.

 Once you're connected, you'll be told that the major day one System Update starts in the background, which is great.
 You'll also need to pick your timezone for the Switch 2's clock.

-Get that off, and connect up the USB-C power adapter, and HDMI in the appropriate slots before replacing the rear panel.
+Afterwards, connect up the USB-C power adapter, and HDMI in the appropriate slots before replacing the rear panel.
 Again, it's a little fiddlier but start by aligning it at the bottom and then hinging it up from there.
+You can also put in an Ethernet Lan cable at the bottom for a Wired Internet connection, if you have one.

 You'll want to connect it to your TV and hook it up to the power next.
 If you have a TV that supports 4K and 120Hz refresh rates then make sure to use the appropriate HDMI slot if available.

-6. Transfer your data from your old Switch
+6. Transfer system data and user profiles from your Switch 1

 If you have an original Switch or a Switch OLED you can, at this stage, opt to do a data transfer.
 This will port your games, save data, login info, screenshots, videos and more to your new Switch 2.
 You'll need to add a microSD card at this stage if you have one (steps on that below), but then the data transfer can begin.